 Marcela and I arrived a few minutes early and waited in my car until the official opening time of 10:30 AM.
 We were hungry, but we were not ready to order.

-After Marcela pulls the ol’ “I’ll share whatever you order routine,” a slew of comfort food deliciousness is on their way to our tiny table.
+After Marcela pulls the ol’ “I’ll share whatever you order routine,” a slew of comfort food deliciousness is on its way to our tiny table.
 We’re talking seasoned fries, a half-pound cheeseburger sub, a quarter-pound cheeseburger, and a homemade meatball sub with a pecan banana cake to settle our stomachs.

 Lately, I have an aversion to fries unless they’re fresh-cut.
 While these were not, their seasoning made me bend my current mindset.